-RECOMMENDATION: Enact HB 1217, which would implement automatic voter registration in Hawaii.
+RECOMMENDATION: HB 1217 and SB 412, which would implement automatic voter registration in Hawaii, did not pass during the 2019 legislative session.
 HB 1544, also proposed this session, would have further expanded automatic voter registration, but died in committee.

 Online Voter Registration- Online registration is provided for Hawaii residents, with voters as young as age 16 able to pre-register.

 Same-Day Registration- Same-day registration is available, having first been implemented in 2018.

 Voter ID Requirement- While no photo identification is required to vote in Hawaii, voters must provide some form of identification, including a utility bill, driver’s license, state ID, bank statement, or other government issued document.

 RECOMMENDATION: Hawaii should ease voter identification requirements further to minimize the suppressive effects of such a requirement.

 Early Voting- Early voting is provided in Hawaii.
 Early voting begins ten days prior to Election Day and concludes on the Saturday before Election Day.

 No Excuse Absentee- Voters may vote absentee without providing an excuse in Hawaii.

 Mail-In Voting- Mail-in voting is provided in the context of absentee voting.

 RECOMMENDATION: HB 1248, which establishes mail-in voting in Hawaii starting with the 2020 election, passed both Houses of the legislature in 2019 and has now been signed into law by the Governor.